-Here’s The Short Answer to Why Your Dog Grab Your Arm:
+Here’s The Short Answer to Why Your Dog Grab Your Arm with His Mouth:

 This can be a learned behavior or an anxious habit; however, your dog is more likely to grab onto the clothing of any body part and start pulling if they’re feeling excited, needy for attention, feels anxious about something happening around them (such as thunder or fireworks), the teething stage transitioning from baby teeth to adult teeth which may cause pain and itchiness.

 Let’s take a deeper look at each of these scenarios and see what you can do to stop your dog from grabbing your arm.

 Mouthing is a common dog behavior.
 When dogs are playing, they may grab the arm of someone passing by.
 You might see it while he or she plays with other dogs.
 One dog will chase after another and bite down hard to let go quickly for a fraction of a second before chasing again, or you might notice your fido grabbing at anything that moves.

 But if they grab your arm too often without letting go, don’t just assume their intentions are harmless or playful.
 There is more going on in this scenario than there seems on the surface, so here I am listing some common reasons behind your dog’s behavior.